sjmikler/pytorch-symbolic/README.md

 - [x] Multiple inputs
 - [x] Pruning of unused layers
 - [x] Reusing layers option
-- [ ] Using arbitral function on symbolic variable
+- [ ] Using arbitrary function on symbolic variable
 - [ ] Non-deterministic graphs

 # Limitations

 * You cannot create a graph (model) with cycles.
-But if you can enclose such model in nn.Module, you can use it in functional API.
+But if you can enclose such model in nn.Module, you can use this module in functional API.

 * You cannot use standard functions or expressions on a symbolic variable.
 Example of forbidden code: `x = Input((1, 2, 3)); x = torch.abs(x);`.
 In this case, you can use `abs(x)` instead or create a `nn.Module` wrapper for `torch.abs`.